 Kendra Little is implementing snapshot or read committed snapshot isolation in SQL Server.

-Colin Charles thinks that it’s worth noting that since January 2012 there was no changes to MHA (0.53).
+Colin Charles thinks that it’s worth noting that since January 2012, there were no changes to MHA (0.53).

 Just how often do you encounter hierarchical data?
 Shlomi Noach asks.

-Jeremy Cole has written about physical structure of InnoDB index pages.
+Jeremy Cole writes about the physical structure of InnoDB index pages.

 Baron is taking a closer look at New Relic’s scalability chart.

-It is a new year and it’s time again to start thinking of all the great people and companies that make the MySQL ecosystem so great.
+It’s a new year, and it’s time again to start thinking of all the great people and companies that make the MySQL ecosystem so great.